In this article:

 Who is eligible for a QLD Seniors Card?

-To be eligible for a QLD Seniors Card you must:
+To be eligible for a Queensland Seniors Card, Seniors Card+go or a Seniors Business Discount Card, you must:

 - Either be a permanent resident of Queensland or live in Queensland for at least six months of the year with your Queensland address registered as your home address with one of the following: